-- Race Conditions: Contention occurs when multiple motes in the same neighborhood decide to become sentries at the same time.
+-Race Conditions: Contention occurs when multiple motes in the same neighborhood decide to become sentries at the same time.
 In order to reduce the collision probability, each mote uses a random backoff delay to transmit a SENTRY DECLARE message.
 If a mote receives a SENTRY DECLARE message from one of its neighbors during the backoff period, it updates its neighborhood table and cancels any pending outgoing SENTRY DECLARE messages.
 It then re-evaluates its decision to become a sentry based on the updated neighborhood information.
-If the mote finds that it is still necessary for it to become a sentry, it repeats the sentry declaration process described above. - Energy Balancing and Efficiency: We set the backoff delay of a mote inversely proportional to its residual energy.
+If the mote finds that it is still necessary for it to become a sentry, it repeats the sentry declaration process described above.

+- -Energy Balancing and Efficiency: We set the backoff delay of a mote inversely proportional to its residual energy.
 Thus, a mote with higher residual energy has a greater likelihood of being selected as a sentry, thereby balancing the energy dissipation uniformly across the network.
 The backoff delay of a mote is also inversely proportional to the number of neighbors that are not covered by a sentry.
 Thus, motes in regions where there is insufficient sensing coverage are favored for being selected as sentries.
-The key feature of this sentry selection algorithm is that it provides an adaptive, selfconfiguring technique for choosing the sentries purely based on local information.
-However, the lack of global knowledge may result in a non-optimal number of sentries. - Sensing Coverage: Surveillance addresses the sensing coverage problem of every physical point in the terrain, instead of communication coverage as in LEACH [11] and SPAN [3].
-Since the sensing range of our Honeywell magnetometer [13] is much smaller than the Chipcon radio range, we need to use a smaller transmission power setting to send out SENTRY DECLARE messages in order to ensure sensing coverage.
+The key feature of this sentry selection algorithm is that it provides an adaptive, self-configuring technique for choosing the sentries purely based on local information.
+However, the lack of global knowledge may result in a non-optimal number of sentries. - -Sensing Coverage: Surveillance requires the sensing coverage of the physical points in the terrain, instead of communication coverage as in LEACH [Heinzelman et al. 2000] and SPAN [Chen et al. 2001].
+Since the sensing range of our Honeywell magnetometer [Honeywell 1990] is much smaller than the Chipcon radio range, we need to use a smaller transmission power setting to send out SENTRY DECLARE messages in order to ensure sensing coverage.
 The power setting is chosen in such a way that there is at least one sentry within each sensing range.
-Unlike [22, 21], this unique design enables us to provide sensing coverage without the requirement of localization.
+Unlike [Yan et al. 2003; Wang et al. 2003], this unique design enables us to provide sensing coverage without the requirement of localization.
 More details can be found in the evaluation Section 7.1.